 Skyn Iceland Arctic Hydration Rubberizing Mask, $48.
 SHOP NOW

-This mask is the texture of Aeroplane Jelly – rubbery, cool and thick.
+This mask is the texture of gelatin – rubbery, cool and thick.
 The concept is that once the gel is applied to the face, it sets to create an airtight barrier so ingredients are forced into the skin.
 The cooling effect will help to de-puff, too.

 Sephora Coconut Hair Sleeping Mask, $7.
 SHOP NOW